rubiojr/gas/README.md

 If no options are provided, the extension will fetch activity from all repositories you have access to, since last week (7 days ago).

-`query_extra` is appended to the default GitHub [search query](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests).
+`repositories` is a list of `owner/repo` to include in the search query.

 The `github-gas-server` binary is downloaded automatically from the GitHub repository.
 If you want to specify a custom path, you can do so by setting the `path` option in the `command` section: